 Drumming sessions enable people of all levels to work as one and communication is through listening and responding.

-Communicating through African drumming is fun!
+African drumming is fun!
 It builds confidence and provides an opportunity for groups to express themselves without feeling in ‘the spotlight’.
 Working as part of a group can be so rewarding and uplifting.
 African drumming inspires confidence and increases self-esteem; it promotes well-being and a sense of achievement.

 African drumming enhances the experience of communication and social skills to children, young people, adults and persons from all backgrounds, who attend them.
-We offer workshops both through charity funds and to fee-paying clients.

 Come under the boughs of the Baobab Tree... listen to the story of Bukki and Lëg, a hungry hyena and a friendly rabbit, who strive to seek food together.
 Rather than fight in their hunger, they work together to find a solution, even though they are ‘different’.
 It’s a happy ending of celebration.